maxfahl/BotTalk-GPT/README.md

 The conversation will go on for 20 iterations per default, but you can adjust that by changing the iteration count using the argument `-i` (example: `python ./main.py -i 50`),

 #### Some conversation examples
+These examples was generated using the 3.5-turbo model.
+I've since tried version 4 and it is a lot better in these kinds of applications, so I would really recommend that if you have access..

 Satan having an identity crisis